 There are also ways to reduce or avoid estate tax as well.
 First and foremost, there is no tax assessed on assets transferred to a spouse after death.
 If you do not use your $11.58 million exemption because you leave all of your wealth to your spouse, you can also pass your exemption on.
 Your spouse could now transfer $22.8 million upon death to your children or other chosen heirs.
 This means simply leaving your wealth to your spouse can help many people avoid estate taxes entirely.

 If you do not want to leave wealth to your spouse or if doing so won’t allow you to avoid estate tax entirely, you can also explore other tools that can allow you to reduce or avoid estate tax.
 These tools could include the creation of a family limited partnership and the use of trusts.
-Anderson, Dorn & Rader, Ltd. can assist you with the creation of a personalized plan so you can find ways to keep your wealth safe from the government.
+Anderson, Dorn & Rader, Ltd. gift and estate tax attorneys can assist you with the creation of a personalized plan so you can find ways to keep your wealth safe from the government.